mdpatelcsecon/ZerOS/README.md

 - Kernel APIs are low level but agnostic to specific hardware devices
 - Lightweight and configurable processes
 - Processes can manipulate their virtual address space via syscalls
-- The kernel uses nonweighted fair scheduling to make it look like each thread is its own virtual CPU but also provides a context switching API to allow for finer control over CPU time in userspace
+- Weighted Fair Scheduling
 - Simple filesystem (open, close, read, write) with no special files and each partition is treated as a separate device
 - Userspace Exceptions (USX): an interrupt-like mechanism for processes
-- A separate and well designed \<device-type\>ctl syscall for each type of device that is supported including virtual ones like the terminal
+- A separate and well designed syscall for each type of device and kernel subsystem that is supported including virtual ones like the terminal
-- A low level shim library for making syscalls from C so that the kernel syscall interface can change over time without breaking userspace
+- A small system library for making syscalls from C so that the kernel syscall interface can change over time without breaking userspace